Use the links below to jump to the information further down this page:

 Why haven't you fixed the pothole/cracked road that I have reported?

 Reports that fail to meet our criteria will not be fixed,.
 The criteria helps us decide if a reported fault is dangerous, likely to become dangerous or does not pose a risk.
 This helps us concentrate our resources where they are most needed to protect Surrey's road users.
-If it does not meet the criteria, we won’t do the work but we may continue to monitor the fault to see if it gets any worse.
-The full criteria can be found on our How we prioritise road and pavement maintenance.
+If it does not meet the criteria, we won't do the work but we may continue to monitor the fault to see if it gets any worse.
+Read the full criteria for how we prioritise road and pavement maintenance.

 How do I make an enquiry or a complaint about roadworks?